sigma-db/core/README.md

 If instead you want to clone the repository and build sigmaDB from source by yourself, follow these steps:

-* Clone the project with `git clone https://github.com/dlw93/sigmaJS`.
+* Clone the project with `git clone https://github.com/dlw93/sigmaDB`.
 * From within the project directory, run `npm install` to download build dependencies such as the [TypeScript](https://www.typescriptlang.org/) compiler and the parser generator [PEG.js](https://pegjs.org/).
 * To build the library and the accompanying client application, run `npm run build`.
 * To make the package accessible from other projects and the command line, run `npm link`.

-You can now use sigmaDB as described in [Installation and Use](#build-and-installation)
+You can now use sigmaDB as described in [Installation](#installation)

 ## Query Language